openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The Wallet MAY send one Batch Credential Request to the Batch Credential Endpoint to request multiple Credentials of different types bound to the same proof, or multiple Credentials of the same type bound to different proofs in the Batch Credential Response.

-The Credential Issuer MAY also request Credential presentation as means to authenticate or identify the User during the issuance flow as illustrated in a use case in (#use-case-2).
+In the course of the authorization process, the Credential Issuer MAY also request Credential presentation as means to authenticate or identify the User during the issuance flow as illustrated in a use case in (#use-case-2).

 At its core, this specification is Credential format agnostic and allows implementers to leverage specific capabilities of Credential formats of their choice.
 Multiple Credential formats can be used within the same transaction.

 The specification achieves this by defining

-- Extension points to add Credential format specific parameters or claims in the Credential Issuer metadata, Issuance Initiation Request, Authorization Request, Credential Request and Batch Credential Request,
+* Extension points to add Credential format specific parameters or claims in the Credential Issuer metadata, Issuance Initiation Request, Authorization Request, Credential Request and Batch Credential Request,
-- Credential format identifiers to identify Credential format specific set of parameters and claims to be applied at each extention point.
+* Credential format identifiers to identify Credential format specific set of parameters and claims to be applied at each extention point.
 This set of Credential format specific set of parameters and claims is referred to as a Credential Format Profile in this specification.

-This specification defines Credential Format Profiles for W3C Verifiable Credentials defined in [@VC_DATA] and ISO/IEC 18013-5 mDL defined in [@ISO.18013-5] in (#format_profiles).
+This specification defines Credential Format Profiles for W3C Verifiable Credentials as defined in [@VC_DATA] and ISO/IEC 18013-5 mDL as defined in [@ISO.18013-5] in (#format_profiles).
 Other specifications or deployments can define their own Credential Format Profiles using above-mentioned extensibility points.

 Note that the issuance can have multiple characteristics, which can be combined depending on the use-cases: